berkeley-scf/r-bootcamp-fall-2022/README.md

 We'll start formally on Saturday morning at 8:30 am, but please plan to get here by 8:15 so you can sign in and get settled.
 And if you need help with any software installation please come at 8 am.

-Here is the [schedule for the bootcamp](schedule) including links to all the modules.
+The [schedule for the bootcamp](schedule) including links to all the modules.

 Note that street parking in Berkeley near campus on Saturdays is generally subject to two hour limits.